valkey-io/valkey-doc/commands/geosearch.md

 * `FROMMEMBER`: Use the position of the given existing `<member>` in the sorted set.
 * `FROMLONLAT`: Use the given `<longitude>` and `<latitude>` position.

-Note: In case of `BYPOLYGON` based queries, the center point and the bounding box are computed based on the polygon vertices of the command.
+In case of `BYPOLYGON` based queries, the center point and the bounding box are computed based on the polygon vertices of the command.
 With this option, providing `FROMMEMBER` or `FROMLONLAT` is invalid.

 The command optionally returns additional information using the following options: